 This type of giving can take a variety of forms.
 The simplest and best known is a bequest to the church in the donor's will.
 Other forms include Life Insurance, Charitable Gift Annuities, and Undisbursed Retirement Assets.

 As part of sound financial planning, all parishioners are encouraged to have a will.
 St. John's hopes that its members will consider contributing to the ongoing Christian mission of the church at their passing, just as they have during their lives.
 St. John's Episcopal Church can be named as beneficiary on insurance policies or as a recipient of undisbursed retirement assets.
 The church can also be a partner in a Charitable Gift Annuity wherein the donor receives regular income during his or her life from the principal, with any remaining principal left to the church upon the donor's death.

 These and other planned giving arrangements can have substantial tax benefits for the donor and the donor's estate.
 Those who wish to include St. John’s in their will, or to contribute through other types of planned giving, are urged to contact the church, either directly or through their attorney, to ensure that their wishes are clear and that the details of an eventual legal transfer of estate assets are properly arranged.
 For more information, please click here.

 When a church member dies, the church often receives donations in memory of that member.
 The church can help by providing a list of possible projects for the family's consideration.
 These options are intended to make possible a comforting and appropriate use of the received gifts consistent with the life of the deceased member and the wishes of the survivors.
 For more information, please email Karen Mayer.

 Gifts and Donations

 On occasion, someone may choose to make a one-time gift to the church.
 Such gifts are tax deductible, and we will be happy to provide you with a tax receipt.
 If a gift is not designated for a particular purpose, it will support the church's current operating fund.
-Please email Janet Brown for more information.
+Please email Karen Mayer for more information.